-AURA is funded by a joint programme between the Irish Research Council and the Arts and Humanities Research Council (AHRC) in the UK (more information about this programme HERE).
-Our Project Partners include the British Library; the National Library of Scotland; the National Library of Ireland; and the Irish Traditional Music Archive.
+The AURA network (2020-2022) was funded by a joint programme between the Irish Research Council and the Arts and Humanities Research Council (AHRC) in the UK (more information about this programme HERE).
+Our Project Partners included the British Library; the National Library of Scotland; the National Library of Ireland; and the Irish Traditional Music Archive.

-The network focuses on three major themes, that are explored in each of three workshops: “Open Data versus Privacy” (Workshop 1); “AI and Archives: Current Challenges and Prospects of Born-digital archives” (Workshop 2); “AI and Archives: What comes next?”
+The network focused on three major themes, that were explored in each of three workshops: “Open Data versus Privacy” (Workshop 1); “AI and Archives: Current Challenges and Prospects of Born-digital archives” (Workshop 2); “AI and Archives: What comes next?”
 (Workshop 3).